erik78se/juju-operators-examples/README.md

-# juju-operators-examples
+# Juju operators examples
-Juju example charms demonstrating and describing functionalities of Juju operators
+Example charms demonstrating and describing functionalities of Juju operators.

 Remember to do to be able to see more logs from the charms: